 Pain is obviously relative.
 Some people can handle the sting of getting a tattoo while others squirm and wail.
 How effective a skin numbing cream for tattooing are depends on each person’s skin and pain tolerance.

-Scouring a large body of user reviews is one surefire way to detect that, despite variation in opinion, the general consensus is that best numbing cream for tattooing really do work.
+Scouring a large body of user reviews is one surefire way to detect that, despite variation in opinion, the general consensus is that numbing cream for tattoos really do work.

 Think of it this way — Would you have your teeth worked on without anesthetic?